melvincarvalho/user/README.md

 ### Introduction

-user Vocab is a vocab for creating Linked Data Profile.
+User Vocab is a vocab for creating Linked Data Profiles.
 It is self documenting and allows link following, search, and documentation

 ---

 ## ⚖️ License

 This project is under the MIT License.
-See the [LICENSE](https://github.com/melvincarvalho/skill-user/blob/gh-pages/LICENSE) file for the full license text.
+See the [LICENSE](https://github.com/melvincarvalho/user/blob/gh-pages/LICENSE) file for the full license text.